Tickertronix/Tickertronix-Open/matrix-portal-single/lib/README.md

-This `lib/` folder is where CircuitPython library bundle dependencies should live on the `CIRCUITPY` drive.

-If you're copying this project onto a Matrix Portal S3, copy the required libraries listed in `matrix-portal-single/README.md` into this folder on the device.
+CircuitPython libraries used by `matrix-portal-single`.

+This repository vendors the required CircuitPython `.mpy` libraries under `lib/` so you can copy the entire `matrix-portal-single/` folder onto the `CIRCUITPY` drive and run without installing the library bundle separately.

+If you need to refresh these dependencies, replace the contents of this folder with the matching version from the Adafruit CircuitPython Library Bundle: https://circuitpython.org/libraries